prafullkotecha/elia-secchi-gemini-cli-git/README.md

   - ⏰ Scheduled (cron)
   - 💬 On-demand (GitHub issues with `@gemini-cli`)
   - 🔧 Iterative (PR comments with `@gemini-cli`)

+## 💡 When to Use This

+**Great for:**
+- ✅ Scheduled content generation (reports, summaries, analytics)
+- ✅ Automated code reviews and quality checks
+- ✅ Periodic data analysis and insights
+- ✅ Documentation maintenance and updates
+- ✅ Repository health monitoring
+- ✅ Any repetitive knowledge work

+**Not ideal for:**
+- ❌ Real-time applications (runs on schedule or manual trigger)
+- ❌ Interactive user-facing apps
+- ❌ Tasks requiring sub-second response times

+## 🎬 Example: GitHub Stats Skill

+This template includes a working example that generates weekly GitHub repository statistics:

+**What it does:**
+- Analyzes PR activity, issues, and contributor metrics
+- Tracks repository growth (stars, forks)
+- Identifies trends and patterns
+- Generates structured Markdown reports

+**Files:**
+- `memory/skills/github_stats/` - The skill (how to analyze)
+- `memory/demands/github-stats-weekly.md` - The task (what to analyze)
+- Generated reports saved to `memory/skills/github_stats/output/`

+This demonstrates the skill-based architecture in action!

 ## 🚀 Quick Start